 - the protocol description within the "protoDescDl" and/or "protoDescUl" attribute(s) for the UPF to identify the PDU Set Information and or identify the last PDU of a data burst in the DL traffic and/or for the UE to identify PDU Set information.
 The protocol description indicates transport protocol (e.g. RTP, SRTP), transport protocol header extensions (e.g. RTP Header Extension for PDU Set Marking in the DL as defined in 3GPP TS 26.522 [74]), payload type and format (e.g. H.264, H.265), and format parameters (e.g. H.264 profile level and packetization mode) used by the service data flow for the DL and/or the UL.
 In case of the multi-modal data flow(s), each flow may have the respective "protoDescDl" and/or "protoDescUl" attribute(s);

-Editor’s Note: the list of IEs of a multimodal data flow to complete the QoS parameters developed for the media component in TS 29.514 and applicable to external AFs is FFS.

 - the PDU Set QoS parameters, "pduSetQosDl" and/or "pduSetQosUl" attribute(s);

 - if the NEF receives the AF request with PDU Set QoS parameters within the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) and protocol description information within the "protoDescDl" and/or "protoDescUl" attribute(s), the NEF shall forward the attributes to PCF to support the PDU Set QoS configuration by invoking the Npcf_PolicyAuthorization_Create/Update service operation(s);